espressif/esp-idf/docs/en/api-guides/build-system.rst

 To create a component Kconfig file, it is easiest to start with one of the Kconfig files distributed with ESP-IDF.

 For an example, see `Adding conditional configuration`_.
+For a more detailed guide, see :ref:`Component Configuration Guide <component-configuration-guide>`.

 Preprocessor Definitions